What Is Secure File Transfer?

 How is data in transit secured?

-Encrypted protocols provide an additional level of defense when transferring files.
-Secure files in transit using SFTP, FTPS and HTTPS.
+Encrypted protocols provide an additional level of defense when sharing files.
+Secure files in transit using a secure protocol such as SFTP, FTPS and HTTPS.

 Data Encryption at Rest